diaviloai/Onedebrid/currentsprint.md

   filters; revisit if SearchFilters gets promoted to a domain model
 - AppError has no ValidationError case; CreateProfileUseCase and UpdateProfileUseCase use LocalStorageError(IllegalArgumentException) for blank name validation.
-See Next Steps #4 — now also relevant to getEpisodeById()'s AppError.Unknown not-found case (Session 27).
+See Next Steps #4 — also relevant to getEpisodeById()'s AppError.Unknown not-found case.
 - StartPlaybackUseCase uses a fully qualified AppError reference inline;
   tidy to a top-level import if preferred
 - HomeViewModel.removeItem() has no failure feedback path — deliberately